-In more details, the thermal processes in the polyp-colon system during the electrosurgical polypectomy are studied.
-This medical surgery usually carried out at the same time as the colonoscopy, is used to remove the abnormal growths from the colon (the large intestine).
+In more detail, the thermal processes in the polyp-colon system during the electrosurgical polypectomy are studied.
+This medical surgery technique is usually carried out simultaneously as the colonoscopy is used to remove the abnormal growths from the colon (the large intestine).
 During this electrosurgical polypectomy procedure, a polypectomy snare is fastened around the stalk of the polyp.
 Then, the electric current will be applied to the snare for a few seconds.
 This causes the polyp stalk to be detached from the colon wall.
 The PBHTE differential equations describing the processes during the polypectomy have been solved using the control volume method.
-The simulation results help the endoscopists by letting them know the optimal time and parametrics of the electric current flow depending on the geometry and size of the polyp.
-More fully, the predicted rate of the thermal damage of the tissue obtained by the Arrhenius damage integral, the electric field distribution profile and the thermal processes occurring in the polyp-colon domain, can be utilized to optimize the endoscopic instrument parameters for the clinical applications.
-As mentioned before, the bio-heat transfer problems in the living biological tissues should be simulated using the bio heat models based on the non-Fourier heat conduction, i.e. the CV or the DPL.
+The simulation results help the endoscopists by letting them know the optimal time and parameters of the electric current flow depending on the geometry and size of the polyp.
+More fully, the predicted rate of the thermal damage of the tissue obtained by the Arrhenius damage integral, the electric field distribution profile, and the thermal processes occurring in the polyp-colon domain, can be utilized to optimize the endoscopic instrument parameters for the clinical applications.
+As mentioned before, the bioheat transfer problems in the living biological tissues should be simulated using the bioheat models based on the non-Fourier heat conduction, i.e., the GK or the DPL model.

-In the mentioned work, these procedure have not been considered.
-The authors indicate the lack of experimental data of the phase lag times for the colon and polyp tissues are the main difficulties, but they confirm that in their future works, the non-Fourier models will be taken into account.
-Here, we should re-mention the experimental study by Liu \emph{et al.} in which the phase lag times for the living tissues are predicted~\cite{CLi2018}.
-In the following, various DPL modeling of different methods for thermal therapy of the sick tissues will be presented.
+In the mentioned work, these procedures have not been considered.
+The authors indicate that the lack of experimental data of the phase lag times for the colon and polyp tissues are the main difficulties, but they confirm that the non-Fourier models will be taken into account in their future works.
+Here, we should mention the experimental study by Liu \emph{et al.} in which the phase lag times for the living tissues are predicted \cite{CLi2018}.
+Various DPL applications for thermal therapy of ill tissues are presented in the following.